romainsacchi/carculator/docs/introduction.rst

     ic.export_lci_to_excel()

 the resulting inventory should properly link to ecoinvent 3.6.
-Now, if you wish to export an inventory to link with a REMIND-modified version of ecoinvent, one should just export the inventory with the `ecoinvent_compatibility` argument set to `False`.
+Should you wish to export an inventory to link with a REMIND-modified version of ecoinvent, just export the inventory with the `ecoinvent_compatibility` argument set to `False`.

 .. code-block:: python